marcklefter/avensia-starter/src/todo/exercise.md

   // Todo props...
 }>
 ```
+### Extra: glitz
+A library called [glitz](https://github.com/frenic/glitz) is used within Avensia for styling components (very similar to the styled-components library).

+Peruse glitz and determine what changes would be required to migrate from styled-components and accomplish the same styling.

 ## Part 2: Component state and event handling
 In this part, the list of todos will be managed as component state (in _App_).